But that was last week.

-The Flyers needed to make salary-cap room for new goaltender Ilya Bryzgalov, and despite the fact that Carter had been mentioned in rumours, and seemed a logical trim off the payroll, the deal still stunned many in and around the organization, including Carter.
+The Flyers needed to make salary-cap room for new goaltender Ilya Bryzgalov, and despite the fact that Carter had been mentioned in rumors, and seemed a logical trim off the payroll, the deal still stunned many in and around the organization, including Carter.

-After all, Carter, 26, helped lead the Flyers to the Stanley Cup final in 2010, and seemed like part of a nucleus that could again contend for a title next season.
+After all, Carter, 26, helped lead the Flyers to the Stanley Cup finals in 2010, and seemed like part of a nucleus that could again contend for a title next season.
 He was a 2003 first-round pick and had scored at least 30 goals in each of the last three seasons for Philadelphia.

 "You look at the lineup now, we've got a lot of young players that are going to be really good," he said.
 "It's still a work in progress, but I think we can be pretty good."

 In 2008-09, Columbus had 41 wins and 92 points, qualifying for the playoffs for the first time.
 They have not been back since, finishing below .500 in each of the last two seasons, registering 79 and 81 points, respectively.